MicrochipTech/bm64_getting_started/README.md

 ### Evaluate Multi-speaker Mode (MSPK) <a name="step2e"></a>

-Application Note <a href="http://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en604702" target="_blank">AN2645</a> introduces DSPK Technology, gives you guidelines to setup then operate your development boards in Multi-Speaker mode using MBA App or the EVB keyboard (using only 2 keys, MFB and SW22).
+Application Note <a href="http://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en604702" target="_blank">AN2645</a> introduces MSPK Technology, gives you guidelines to setup then operate your development boards in Multi-Speaker mode using MBA App or the EVB keyboard (using only 2 keys, MFB and SW22).
 </br>

 **This demo is based on MSPK 1.35 Firmware.
 First, update the BM64 Firmware and EEPROM parameters by following the steps as described in AN2645.**